Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • All instruments and suture material must be sterile.

-• Prescribe antibiotics to prevent infections.
+• Prescribe antibacterial drugs to prevent infections.

 • It is necessary to treat all infectious diseases, preventing the development of fistulas.